pippinbarr/cart253-2020/guides/style-guide.md

 ### Rule: Comment your files

 At the top of every JavaScript file (`.js`) you should have a comment that describes the file.
 This is most important for your main screen (usually `script.js`), which should have a description of your project at the top.
+Your description should be fairly detailed and give an overview of anything relevant to the project's implementation and purpose.

 It is common to use a "multi-line comment" for these kinds of descriptions (and sometimes for functions too), which we write by starting with `/*` and ending with `*/`.